berlinplan/berlinplan.github.io/readme.md

 #### How do cultures influence and inspire one another?

 > <sub> Comparisons are a natural part of human cognition and can contribute to the process of self-improvement (185). <sub>

- #### Why Döner Kebab Sellers are Terrorists without defined Values?

-Kebab terror: If a person's family in xxxistan tragically loses their lives due to mistaken actions by a military force, who can be held accountable?
-Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer for that semiconductor, or even the doner kebab seller who supplied food to the tool company workers?

-## Are current ethical rules Sufficient?

-> While Kant’s Golden Rule forbids torture, consequentialism considers it ethical if the result is favorable.
-Psychopaths often justify their actions by claiming that the outcome will be good.
-Religious and political psychopaths seek moral justification from leaders or judges.

-> Can (Over)society in basic voting app resolve the following dilemmas?

- *Simple *
-- <sub> End: save 1 life </sub>
-- <sub> Mean: kill 1 </sub>
-- <sub> No: due to the app -> kill -> big damage </sub>

- *Dilemma*
-- <sub> End: save 7 lives </sub>
-- <sub> Mean: kill 1 </sub>
-- <sub> No: due to the app -> kill -> big damage </sub>

- *Complex Dilemmma*
-- <sub> End: save all humankind </sub>
-- <sub> Mean: kill 1 </sub>
-- <sub> X: An emergency situation will trigger an app notification for all people on the planet to vote. </sub>

-  *transgenders in women's sports competitions Dilemma* (193)
- <sub> End: Hapiness in Soceity </sub>
-- <sub> Mean: get  triumph of winning opponents often from poor Countries regardless of doping  or early training as a child  </sub>
-- <sub> APP: NO : Current Sports Competitions: Young athletes face a greater risk of overuse injuries due to sports specialization.
-Commercialization has stripped away the joy, turning athletes into marketing products.
-Match-fixing and doping cast doubt on sports results.
-Profitability rests with top-level tournaments, favored by viewers.
-In light of these issues, the quest for fairness in sports competitions may seem meaningless.(194) </sub>
-  - <sub> Yes: Any Kind of Hipiness to get Joy is Morally fine </sub>

-  *Torture Dilemma*
-- <sub> End: defuse a hidden bomb in a shopping center to save your family and 1000 others </sub>
-- <sub> Mean: use barbaric torture methods with an 80% success rate to extract information from a terrorist in 10hours </sub>
-- <sub> APP: Yes limited use of torture to gather information is ok but not prolonged use. </sub>
-- <sub> App: No any kind of torture is wrong  </sub>

-*Damage others Property Dilemma*
-- <sub> End: rescue a dog trapped inside a car </sub>
-- <sub> Mean: break car's Window property, enter a private room </sub>
-- <sub> Yes: app -> Choosing not to save a life is a greater harm than entering a private room. </sub>
-- <sub> Yes: app -> only the Least necesary damage ist Ok. where Breaking the window save dog, damaging and set entire car on fire is not moral  </sub>

-*Lie in Election Dilemma*
-- <sub> End: save lives </sub>
-- <sub> Mean: lie through the election </sub>
-- <sub> No: app -> Systematic lying in elections causes greater societal and personal damage than the benefit of saving lives later. </sub>

- *Atom Bomb Dilemma*
-- <sub> End: save million lives </sub>
-- <sub> Mean: kill thousands, Atom bomb Hiroshima? </sub>
-- <sub> App: [Oversociety?]  </sub>

- *Skinny but professional boxer Dilemma*
-- <sub> End: Entertainment, Competition and Challenge</sub>
-- <sub> Mean: approach and beat a random passer-by on the street into a coma </sub>
-- <sub> App: No [freely Damaging other even with their acceptance is wrong]  </sub>

-  *Slavery and high-tech Dilemma*
-- <sub> End: Cure Cancer, eliminate Hunger </sub>
-- <sub> Mean: Developement founded on slavery </sub>
-- <sub> Mean: high-tech founded on inequality </sub>
-- <sub> App: [Oversociety?]  </sub>

-*Controversial Youtube Interviews Dilemma*
- - <sub> End: reducing inequality </sub>
-- <sub> Mean: Train your brain in different topics, ask unprepared individuals on the street controversial questions, conduct cast interviews and debates, edit/cut videos as desired </sub>
-- <sub> Mean: aim for viral fame and money on platforms like YouTube, TikTok, and Instagram </sub>
-- <sub> App: No [Polarization and Profiting leads to more inequality]  </sub>

-*This Website Contradiction Dilemma*
-- <sub> End: develope a voting app for equality </sub>
-- <sub> Mean: Creating viral, controversial content on TV, YouTube, Instagram, and TikTok that benefits large corporations and increases personal wealth.</sub>
-- <sub> Mean: Publishing a book through Amazon or a publisher, enriching them and increasing personal wealth. </sub>
-- <sub> Mean: Contributing to inequality by paying €2.78 per year for a domain from a domain seller company. </sub>
-- <sub> App: the behavior that inflicts the least necessary harm to solve a problem morally right]  </sub>

-  *Social media Activism Dilemma*
-- <sub> End: reduce inequality </sub>
-- <sub> Mean: Content on Social Media, Debates and Critical Videos</sub>
-- <sub> Mean: train Conversation, Sophistry fallacy and brain's hypertrophy Skills to cast Interviews </sub>
-- <sub> App: No: [Debates and  Polarization and Activismus in Social media  Create more inequality and is not the behavior that inflicts the least necessary harm to solve a problem (192)  </sub>
-  - <sub> App: No: [ companies like Google, including YouTube imposes sanctions on poor countries and contribute to global inequality  </sub>

-*use psychopathic platforms for good goals Dilemma*
-- <sub> End:reduce inequality </sub>
-- <sub> Mean: sell an anti-inequality book in Spotify, YouTube, Instagram, Amazon, Twitter, TikTok, and TV </sub>
-- <sub> Mean: Publish a book on inequality and make it a bestseller on Amazon through  the Mattew Effect* </sub>
-- <sub> App: No: the behavior that inflicts the least necessary harm to solve a problem morally right  </sub>

-> <sub> Matthew Effect: The Matthew Effect describes a social pattern where initial advantages lead to further advantages, creating a growing disparity between resource-rich and resource-poor individuals (141). for Exmple by obtaining 5-star reviews for a new Published book on Amazon -each ~4€ on Telegram: "Amazon review DE, Amazon Produkttester, Amazon De tester 2"   </sub>

 ## How to stop the Islamization of Europe?